t-d-k/LibreCrypt/docs/FAQ.md

 * They have been configured to check for updates (by default this is on) In this case, they will only try to connect to the GitHub web site to retrieve version information.
-* There has been an error in installation, or the documents have been removed, in which case DoxBox will open the HTML file from the DoxBox website (DoxBox.eu - which currently redirects to DoxBox.squte.com)
+* There has been an error in installation, or the documents have been removed, in which case DoxBox will open the HTML file from the DoxBox website (DoxBox.eu - which currently redirects to DoxBox.eu)
 In both cases they will prompt before connecting to the Internet - simply click 'cancel' to prevent this.
 By default, both DoxBox and DoxBox Explorer are configured such that they will automatically check for updates once per month - this can be disabled in the 'settings' dialog.